niolabs/docs/docs/monitoring/datadog.md

 # Datadog

-To integrate the nio Platform into your [Datadog](https://app.datadoghq.com/) account to begin monitoring individual nio services, use the _DatadogCustomMetrics_ nio block.
+To integrate the nio Platform into your [Datadog](https://app.datadoghq.com/) account, use the _DatadogCustomMetrics_ nio block to begin monitoring individual nio services.

 ---